Facebook Tracking Pixel

 Spinal Problems

-Physiotherapy can help with various spinal problems, such as disc problems, degeneration, back pain, sciatica, lumbago, stiff/painful neck, and referred arm and leg pains.
+Physiotherapy is beneficial in treating spinal problems like disc problems, degeneration, back pain, sciatica, lumbago, stiff/painful neck, and referred arm and leg pains.

 Joint Problems